julianchurchill/text-adventure-js/README.md

 - Consider upgrading to jasmine 2.0.0 so that pending() is available (or empty it() or xit, xdescribe() showing up as disabled in test results).
   - See www/spec.html
+- Use requirejs to manage inclusion of different js source files in each other?
 - Proposed test list:
   - View
     - DONE Should update description div when receiving a description changed event